Welcome to the Khwarizmi Lab!

 We are a dynamic research group at the University of Massachusetts Amherst .

-Inspiring from the work of Al-Khwarizmi, the Khwarizmi lab at UMass Amherst is dedicated to undertake fundamental research topics that solve the challenging problems lying at the intersection of systems and algorithms.
-In particular, we develop secure and effective solutions in FinTech, Quantum Networks, and Critical Infrastructures – such as 5G Mobile Networks, and Industrial Control Systems (see Research).
+Inspired by the pioneering work of Al-Khwarizmi, whose groundbreaking contributions laid the foundation for modern computing, including Algebra, the Khwarizmi Lab at UMass Amherst is dedicated to advancing fundamental research that addresses the complex challenges at the intersection of systems and algorithms.
+Our goal is to drive innovation across a range of critical fields, focusing on the development of secure, efficient, and scalable solutions.
+In particular, we focus on creating secure and effective solutions in FinTech, Quantum Networks, and Critical Infrastructures, such as 5G mobile networks and industrial control systems (see Research).

 We are looking for passionate Master’s and Bachelor’s students at UMass to join the team (more info) !